demetriuszhomir/ImageBatchDownloader/README.md

     - 🗜️ ZIP archive for all images
     - 🏷️ Custom file naming with prefixes
-    - ⏰ Automatic timestamp in filenames
+    - ⏰ Automatic timestamps in filenames

 ## In Progress